-Amazon is buying the rights of UEFA Championships, Disney is launching/expanding its own content platform and many more new entrants in the market of content and platforms.
-The times where companies focus on products and services are over.
+Amazon is buying the rights of UEFA Championships, Disney is launching/expanding its own content platform, and many more new entrants in the market of content and platforms.
+The times when companies focus on products and services are over.
 We all experience a fight for the attention of the customer.
 Shortening attention spans, limited time availability and an explosion of content lead to a fight for the most valuable asset.
 A platform where we can all gather and combine the attention is worth billions.

-Several years ago every company tried to be at the top of the google search pages.
+Several years ago every company tried to be at the top of the Google search pages.
 Content Marketing was one of the most successful ways to generate additional traffic to get “easy leads”.
-But as every company started to make posts, blogs etc., the excess on information lead to a flood of knowledge.
+But as every company started to make posts, blogs, etc., the excess of information lead to a flood of knowledge.
 Content is getting harder to rank and the content-amount needed is growing exponentially.
 This leads to an aggregation of attention to the bigger brands.
 Just recently also Google announced that they will now Rank “Brand before Content” which means that the brands are a better ranking factor than the content itself.

-The case with Google
+The case Google

-In reality it is very interesting to see that even big companies like Google are struggling to switch from a product and service-oriented business model to an attention and platform model.
+In reality, it is very interesting to see that even big companies like Google are struggling to switch from a product and service-oriented business model to an attention and platform model.
 With a more than 90% market dominance on searches, Google managed to be at the display of every person in the world.
 But when we look at the performance of attention platforms, Google lacks behind.

 Their business model never really involved the community and the platform.
 Google tried to bring together a platform to capture more of the user’s attention, but Google+ failed after the users didn’t find the network and the content they were looking for.
 Maybe it is also interesting to know that every Google Mail/Google Account user was automatically also a Google+ user.
 So, one would assume that they should have had a huge advantage when they can access such a big user base.